Q2 FY15 Revenue (from Continuing Operations) of $137.1M; up 8.5% Q/Q and 10.5% Y/Y

 Webcast and Conference Call Information

-Investors can listen to a live or replay webcast of the Company’s quarterly financial conference call at http://ir.idt.com/.
+Investors may listen to a live or replay webcast of the Company’s quarterly financial conference call at http://ir.idt.com/.
 The live webcast will begin at 1:30 p.m.
-Pacific time on October 28, 2013.
+Pacific time on October 27, 2014.
 The webcast replay will be available after 5 p.m.
-Pacific time on October 28, 2013.
+Pacific time on October 27, 2014.

-Integrated Device Technology, Inc., the Analog and Digital Company™, develops system-level solutions that optimize its customers’ applications.
+Integrated Device Technology, Inc. develops system-level solutions that optimize its customers’ applications.
 IDT uses its market leadership in timing, serial switching and interfaces, and adds analog and system expertise to provide complete application-optimized, mixed-signal solutions for the communications, computing and consumer segments.
 Headquartered in San Jose, Calif., IDT has design, manufacturing, sales facilities and distribution partners throughout the world.
 IDT stock is traded on the NASDAQ Global Select Stock Market® under the symbol “IDTI.”
 Additional information about IDT is accessible at www.IDT.com.
-Follow IDT on Facebook, LinkedIn, Twitter, and YouTube.
+Follow IDT on Facebook, LinkedIn, Twitter, YouTube and Google+.

 Forward Looking Statements